leancloud/docs-en/views/realtime-guide-beginner.md

     // Reconnecting to the server.
     case .sessionDidResume:
         break
-    // The connection is closed and there will no auto reconnection.
+    // The connection is closed and there will be no auto reconnection.
     // Possible causes:
-    // - There is a single device login confilict.
+    // - There is a single device login conflict.
     // - The client has been kicked off by the server. case .sessionDidClose(error: let error):
         print(error)